 7:00 AM: Start your morning with a mindfulness practice.

 Take advantage of the few extra minutes you have in the morning that you’d typically spend commuting to work and try it!
 Spending even a few minutes to practice mindfulness can help put your mind and body in a more calm, present state.
 This will allow you to be more thoughtful in how you respond to difficult situations throughout your day.
-Below are 3 options to consider if you don't know where to start.
+Below are 3 options to consider if you don't know where to start with home wellness.

 For most of us, each moment in the day is in demand, with dozens of people to answer to and numerous mobile notifications going off at any moment.
 We can choose to spend five minutes of “free time” scrolling our Instagram feeds on our mobile phones, putting energy into other people, or choose to intentionally replenish ourselves and rest our minds.
 Try one of our favorite guided meditation apps: